frederikstrabo/frederikstrabo.github.io/_pages/research.md

 <center><b>Other Works in Progress</b></center>

-<center><b>Who Benefits from Buyback Programs?
-Insights from the U.S. West Coast Groundfish Fishery</b> with Matthew Reimer and James Sanchirico</center>
+<b>Who Benefits from Buyback Programs?
+Insights from the U.S. West Coast Groundfish Fishery</b> with Matthew Reimer and James Sanchirico